 Arrive at Tokyo’s Narita International Airport.
 Transfer by airport shuttle bus to your hotel.

 Note: For arrival at Tokyo’s Haneda International Airport, please inquire.

 Your morning sightseeing includes the Imperial Palace Plaza, the large plaza where you can view the Imperial Palace located in the former site of Edo Castle surrounded by moats and massive stone walls; Tokyo Tower, the city’s 1,100 foot high landmark; and the Asakusa Kannon Temple, Tokyo’s largest and most popular Buddhist temple.
 The afternoon is yours to continue to explore this vibrant city.
 (B)

-Note: Alternative “Tokyo Skytree® & Asakusa Tour” is available at supplement of $15 per person.
+Note: Alternative “Tokyo Skytree® & Asakusa Tour” is available for $15 per person.

-Begin the day with a one off Matcha Green tea experience at Jomyo-ji Temple.
-Walk through the grounds of Hokoku-ji Temple, known as the bamboo temple for its beautiful bamboo grove.
-After a Japanese-style, Buddhist vegetarian lunch continue to Kotoku-in Temple, known for its 40 foot tall bronze statue of Buddha.
+Begin the day with a unique Matcha Green tea experience at Jomyo-ji Temple.
+Walk through the grounds of the Hokoku-ji Temple, known as the bamboo temple for its beautiful bamboo grove.
+After a Japanese-style, Buddhist vegetarian lunch, continue to Kotoku-in Temple, known for its 40-foot tall bronze statue of Buddha.
 Visit a getaway island, popular year-round for its cool ocean breezes.
 (B,L)

 Excursion to the iconic Mt.
 Fuji, a UNESCO World Heritage site and a symbol of Japan.
 Visit the Fuji Visitor Center and have a breathtaking view of the surrounding lake-dotted environs.
 Depart to Lake Ashi for a relaxing cruise ride.
 Also enjoy a cable car ride up Mt.
 Komagatake on the Komagatake Ropeway, for a sweeping view of Lake Ashi and Owakudari Valley.
 (B,L)